vitalif/vitastor/docs/config/layout-cluster.en.md

 SSD cache or "media-cache" - for example, a lot of Seagate EXOS drives have it (they have internal SSD cache even though it's not stated in datasheets).

-This parameter must be set both in etcd in /vitastor/config/global and in OSD command line or configuration.
-Setting it to "all" or "small" requires enabling disable_journal_fsync and disable_meta_fsync, setting it to "all" also requires enabling disable_data_fsync.
+Setting this parameter to "all" or "small" in OSD parameters requires enabling disable_journal_fsync and disable_meta_fsync, setting it to "all" also requires enabling disable_data_fsync.

 TLDR: For optimal performance, set immediate_commit to "all" if you only use SSDs with supercapacitor-based power loss protection (nonvolatile write-through cache) for both data and journals in the whole Vitastor cluster.
 Set it to "small" if you only use such SSDs for journals.
 Leave empty if your drives have write-back cache.

-## client_dirty_limit

-- Type: integer
-- Default: 33554432

-Without immediate_commit=all this parameter sets the limit of "dirty" (not committed by fsync) data allowed by the client before forcing an additional fsync and committing the data.
-Also note that the client always holds a copy of uncommitted data in memory so this setting also affects RAM usage of clients.

-This parameter doesn't affect OSDs themselves.